orgsorfi/ELK-Deployment/README.md

 These Beats allow us to collect the following information from each machine:
 - They feed into kibana logs data consisting of: var/log files (filebeat) and system-level monitoring data (metricbeat).
 These are automated and push new data on a 10 sec interval.

+- The following pictures are examples of the needed information to setup the .config files for each beat and the sections that need to be updated
+_ - this is for the setup of filebeat config file (output.elasticsearch) section (Filebeat 1](Pictures/filebeat setup.kibina.2.PNG)
+_ - this is for the setup of filebeat config file (setup.kibana) section (Filebeat 2](Pictures/fliebeat setup.kibina.PNG)
+_ - this is for the setup of metricbeat config file (output.elasticsearch) section (Metricbeat 1](Pictures/Metricbeat.setup.1.PNG)
+_ - this is for the setup of metricbeat config file (setup.kibana) setction (Metricbeat 2](Pictures/Metricbeat.setup.2.PNG)
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: